Shadowsocks-NET/OpenOnlineConfig/docs/0001-open-online-config-v1.md

 ### 2.1 Transport

 The web API MUST use HTTPS as the underlying transport.
 The minimum TLS version SHOULD be 1.3 to disallow week encryption and protect against TLS downgrade attacks.
+[HSTS (HTTP Strict Transport Security)](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) SHOULD be deployed on the web server.
+Optimally, submit the domain name to the [HSTS preload list](https://hstspreload.org/).
+This prevents browsers from sending the initial request via an unsecured plain HTTP connection if the user enters the domain in the address bar without the protocol prefix.

 Certificates from a publicly-trusted CA SHOULD be used.
 Self-signed certificates MAY be used, in which case an accompanying certificate SHA-256 checksum must be provided for verification.